Causemo/api-doc/sections/api/1/sdk/devices.md

 ###  sdk/devices/
   - **[POST]**
-    - Initializes a device with Causemo server.
+    - Initializes a device session with Causemo API server.
+Every new device session should result into a call to this API endpoint.
     - Header fields
       - `api-version: 1`
       - `Authorization: Bearer <AUTH_TOKEN>`